In the Beginning

 I joined the Police to make a difference and since 1993 I can honestly say I feel that I am.
 So often in the Police you deal with the aftermath but in this role I get so much satisfaction out of preventing the tragedies and helping these families to truly “break the cycle”.

 It’s incredibly rewarding to know we’ve saved so many people from becoming victims and stopped so many kids from sky-diving again and again over that cliff.
 A Special thanks to all the dedicated staff who are ‘unsung heroes’ of Community Approach.

 The thrust of Community Approach is to assist families to lay down a new foundation on which they can build a positive future.
 That’s because the old adage “problems all start in the home” is so true.
 These families are identified by Police Youth Aid.
 They have a child who has committed multiple crimes and often have more than one offender per family.
 Once the at-risk family has been referred, Community Approach staff identify the issues that entangle the family in the crime cycle.

-These staff include Social Workers, a Mobile Nurse, youth workers and mentors.
+These staff include Social Workers, a navigator, youth workers and mentors.
 We use a co-ordinated approach utilising government and community agencies and together we methodically address the problems the families are encountering.

 Unfortunately we can’t count the crimes the programme has prevented, the young people it has kept out of prison or the lives that have been changed for the better.
 But when it works… who’s counting?